Review of deaths from domestic and family violence

-Ms Angela Lynch is the Chief Executive Officer at the Women’s Legal Service Queensland.
-She is a lawyer and has had a long history with the Service including applying her practical knowledge of the legal issues confronting women who have experienced domestic and family violence into broader systemic change.
+Ms Angela Lynch, Chief Executive Officer at the Women’s Legal Service Queensland — Angela is a lawyer and has had a long history with the Service including applying her practical knowledge of the legal issues confronting women who have experienced domestic and family violence into broader systemic change.